plonerma/cordage/README.md

 [![Build status](https://github.com/plonerma/cordage/actions/workflows/tests.yml/badge.svg)](https://github.com/plonerma/cordage/actions)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+Parameterize experiments using dataclasses and used cordage to easily parse configuration files and command line options.

-This is project is in a very early stage.
-It currently lacks a lot of documentation, proper testing, and a wide range of features.
+Cordage is in a very early stage.
+Currently, it lacks a lot of documentation and wider range of features.
 If you think it could be useful for you, try it out and leave suggestions, complains, ideas for improvements as github issues.